MinterTeam/minter-go-node/README.md

-In an effort to avoid accumulating technical debt prior to 1.0.0, we do not guarantee that breaking changes (ie. bumps in the MINOR version) will work with existing tendermint blockchains.
+In an effort to avoid accumulating technical debt prior to 1.0.0, we do not guarantee that breaking changes (ie. bumps in the MINOR version) will work with existing blockchain.
 In these cases you will have to start a new blockchain, or write something custom to get the old data into the new chain.